MicrosoftDocs/win32-pr.pt-br/desktop-src/Msi/patchsequence-table--patchwiz-dll-.md

 ### <a name="remarks"></a>Comentários

-Disponível a partir do Windows Installer 3,0.
+disponível a partir do Windows Installer 3,0.